 ELECTRICITY/WATER: The cost of electricity overseas is much higher than it is in the U.S. The people you are staying with will most likely be energy conscious and want to conserve energy because of a general belief in conservation.
 Be respectful of this in your behavior.
 Switch off lights and other electrical devices when you leave a room.
 If you come in late at night, do not leave the lights on in the corridor or hallway.
 Do not be impatient or annoyed when reminded about leaving lights on or about energy consumption in general.
-Ask about opening/closing of curtains, shudders and shades.
+Open your curtains during the day to make use of the sun's rays.